See what questions

 ALZHEIMER'S DISEASE (AD) is an age-related and irreversible brain disorder that occurs gradually and results in memory loss, behavior and personality changes, and a decline in thinking abilities.
 These losses are related to the breakdown of the connections between nerve cells in the brain and the eventual death of many of these cells.
 (Source: excerpt from Clinical Trials Alzheimer''s Disease and Related Disorders: NIMH)

-Alzheimer's disease (AD) is a progressive, neurodegenerative disease...
+Alzheimer's disease (AD) is a progressive, neurodegenerative disease characterized...
 (Source: excerpt from NINDS Alzheimer's Disease Information Page: NINDS)

-Alzheimer’s disease (AD) is the most common cause of dementia in older ...
+Alzheimer’s disease (AD) is the most common cause of dementia in older people.
+A dementia is a...
 (Source: excerpt from Alzheimer's Disease: NWHIC)

-ALZHEIMER'S DISEASE (AD) is an age-related and irreversible brain...
+ALZHEIMER'S DISEASE (AD) is an age-related and irreversible brain disorder that occurs...
 (Source: excerpt from Clinical Trials Alzheimer''s Disease and Related Disorders: NIMH)

 A degenerative disease of the BRAIN characterized by the insidious onset of DEMENTIA.
 Impairment of MEMORY, judgment, attention span, and problem solving skills are followed by severe APRAXIAS and a global loss of cognitive abilities.
 The condition primarily occurs after age 60, and is marked pathologically by severe cortical atrophy and the triad of SENILE PLAQUES; NEUROFIBRILLARY TANGLES; and NEUROPIL THREADS.
 (From Adams et al., Principles of Neurology, 6th ed, pp1049-57)

 - (Source - Diseases Database)